 2. Register for an e-Filing system account

-To proceed, you’ll need a PIN number to login to the website for the first time.
-It’s a bit leceh because the only way to get the PIN number for your e-Filing is from any LHDN branch.
+To proceed, you’ll need a PIN to log in to the website for the first time.
+It’s a bit leceh because the only way to get the PIN for your e-Filing is from any LHDN branch.
 Before this, you can do it online, but to avoid identity thief or something like that, they’ve changed the requirements.

 One good thing about it is the process takes less than 3 minutes.
-Once you get to your nearest LHDN branch, head straight to the reception counter and inform the officer (or clerk?) that you want to get your e-Filing PIN number.
+Once you get to your nearest LHDN branch, head straight to the reception counter and inform the officer (or clerk?) that you want to get your e-Filing PIN.